thunder-app/thunder/README.md

 #### **Posts**

+- Voting and saving for posts and comments
 - See a specific post and its associated comments
 - Infinite scrolling for posts
 - Infinite scrolling for comments

 #### **Authentication**

-- Single account login with instance
+- Multi-account login and switching

 #### **Theme & Customization**

-- Basic settings
+- Basic settings to change the view of posts on a given community/feed
+- Light and dark themes available

 ## Roadmap

 The current focus is to provide a MVP to be able to do basic tasks, including
-- browsing through posts, comments, communities and feeds (all, hot, new, etc.)
-- authenticating with your account and seeing subscriptions
-- searching for communities, and basic interaction with them (subscribing to communities, upvoting/downvoting posts, replying to comments)
+- Ability to create posts and comments
+- Improvements to accessibility
+- Improvements to customizability of post views (compact, normal, expanded, etc)

 ## Contributing

 Contributions are always welcome!
 To contribute potential features or bug-fixes:

 1. Fork this repository
-2. Apply any changes and/or additions
+2. Apply any changes and/or additions based off an existing issue (or create a new issue for the feature/fix you are working on)
 3. Create a pull request to have your changes reviewed and merged

 ## Building From Source